 Designers and Artists

-“Artists” – From Watercolors to Oil Paintings to One of a Kind Works of Sculpture to All Forms of Original Art – 100 Essentials Wants to Feature Your Creations
+“Artists” – From Outdoor Furniture to Oil Paintings to One of a Kind Works of Sculpture to All Forms of Original Art – 100 Essentials Wants to Feature Your Creations

 100 Essentials is one of America’s fastest growing, truly exciting, and most unique discount clubs.
 As an accomplished artist in any medium, why should the success of a Los Angeles-based discount club be of any interest to you?
 Quite simply, you should know that our rapid growth is, in part, the result of our commitment to bringing exceptional works of original art into the life of countless Americans who never thought they could afford such delightful treasures.
 How do we do it?
 We’ve pioneered a unique, B2B business platform that directs us to reach out to highly talented artists by inviting them to submit their most inspired creations for our member’s consideration.

 Why should you submit a portfolio of your “very best” work to us?
 As a dedicated and uniquely talented artist, you love to create beauty where there once was none.
-Your masterful paintings, beautiful sculptures or any handcrafted, one of a kind works of art are meant to be shared with the world.
-And when you submit your finest creations to 100 Essentials, they will be admired by our countless members who vote for the artist whose work they would most like to see added to our collection.
+Your masterful Furnitures, paintings, beautiful sculptures or any handcrafted, one of a kind works of art are meant to be shared with the world.
+And when you submit your finest creations to 100 Essentials, they will be admired by our countless members.
 It will be our privilege to present your fine art directly to our price-savvy buyers, which means you will eliminate gallery and/or agent commissions, exorbitant, multimedia advertising costs, and numerous other promotional expenses – substantial savings that will finally make your beautiful and original creations affordable to true art lovers across America.

 “Designers” – Exceptional Design is the Creative Foundation of Luxury and Style – Let 100 Essentials Showcase Your Collection of Fine Designs

-“Artists and Designers” – Let 100 Essentials Showcase Your Original Oil Paintings, Cutting Edge Designed Home Furnishings, Home Lighting Delights or Any Creations that Feature Fine Art or Industry-Leading Design
+“Artists and Designers” – Let 100 Essentials Showcase Your Original Outdoor Furniture.
+Oil Paintings, Cutting Edge Designed Home Furnishings, Home Lighting Delights or Any Creations that Feature Fine Art or Industry-Leading Design

 At 100 Essentials, we work with some of the world’s most talented artists and designers, which is why it would be our privilege and our pleasure to work with you.
 We take pride in the fact that we offer our members “direct from the artist’s studio or designer goods manufacturer” prices by reducing typical promotional and other costs to zero.
 We don’t believe that luxury, beautiful original art, and museum quality design should be reserved strictly for the wealthy, and we would be willing to bet you would agree.